 Making a traditional homemade bone broth is simple, but it’s not exactly a fast process.
 The magic is in the slow simmer time.

 If you’re like most of us, you have a jam-packed schedule that doesn’t always allow for several hours to make a quality bone broth.
-Instead of a liquid bone broth, you may have considered getting the health benefits of bone broth through bone broth powders or concentrates.
-But can bone broth supplements really provide the same health benefits as a traditional liquid broth?
+Instead of a liquid bone broth, you may have considered getting the benefits of bone broth through bone broth powders or concentrates.
+But can bone broth supplements really provide the same benefits as a traditional liquid broth?

 Bone Broth Powder, Concentrate, and Liquid: What’s the Difference?